stalniy/casl/docs/_posts/2017-07-22-database-integration.md

 * `rulesFor` method of `Ability` instance which was described above
 * `rulesToQuery` function

 `rulesToQuery` accepts two arguments: rules to process and conversion function which accepts rule as the only argument.
 The function aggregates all abilities into single object with 2 properties `$or` and `$and`.
 Regular rules are added into `$or` array and inverted are added into `$and` array.
-Abilities that doesn't have conditions are ignored.

 So, the only thing which needs to be written is a function which converts rules into library or database specific language.
 Lets try to implement basic support for [sequalize](http://docs.sequelizejs.com/manual/tutorial/querying.html):